0ctobyte/gettingandcleaningdata/README.md

 # Getting and Cleaning Data Final Project

 There is a single R script called run_analysis.R.
+The script requires the `dplyr` package to be installed.
+The script will attempt to load that library.
 This script will perform the following operations:

 1. Download the UCI data set to the current working directory
 2. Unzip the UCI data set